chitinlink/chitinlink.github.io/about.md

 I believe everyone has a right to be treated fairly -- to be fed and clothed, to stable housing and infrastructure, and allowed to flourish without undue stress.

 I'm [available for web design work](https://twitter.com/technoabyss/status/1222519819146334208) if you're interested in that.

-I haven't read that many traditional books lately, save for the Dune series.
-I'm in the middle of God Emperor right now.

 I like SCP quite a bit.
 My favorite entry is [taboo](http://www.scp-wiki.net/taboo).